Continuity (broadcasting): Taiwan

 Pre-recorded continuity announcements are offered on the TV channels in Taiwan.

 United Kingdom

-Continuity is used all the time in the United Kingdom.
+Continuity announcers are frequently used in the United Kingdom.
 In general, continuity announcers are broadcast live on terrestrial television channels (BBC One, etc.), whereas pre-recorded announcements are used most of the time on digital and satellite channels.

 United States

 Not all major networks use continuity, although ABC uses pre-recorded continuity for prime time broadcasts, and most of the continuity announcements are usually those in the middle of programs.
 From the late 1970s until the mid-1990s, Ernie Anderson was known as "The Voice of ABC-TV" and served as the promotional voice and continuity announcer for the network.
 None of the major networks use in-vision continuity.
 Most of the continuity announcements are usually recorded for promos for upcoming programs while some are placed before an upcoming program.
 Since the mid-1990s, it has also been common for networks to place trailers promoting upcoming programs during the preceding program's credits (known in some circles as "generic credits", "split-screen credits", "squeezed credits" or "credit crunch").
 In most cases, networks and TV stations do not give out any information about the next program and would go straight to it without any introduction.
 In addition to showing promotional content for upcoming programs and those about the program (such as showing a preview on the upcoming episode of a preceding program), most stations with a newscast also show a brief promotion of upcoming newscasts, some of which would be broadcast directly from the news studio itself.

 Some PBS member stations and networks, most notably WNET during the 1980s, also use continuity announcers although continuity in the present day is either pre-recorded or retired in favor of promotions for other programs in between programs.